Silvostok/000Swift/README.md

 # 000Swift

 Learning iOS and Swift by doing.
 I'm learning iOS, Swift and practice my design skills with Sketch.
-I put in practice what I'm learning.
+Here you can find my mini projects which I have been working on.
+Putting in practice what I'm learning.
 Thanks for your comments.

 ## Project 01 - Camera